Inbound Versus PPC: Choosing the Right Strategy for Your Marketing

 • Lead to them putting you in that coveted position as a trusted advisor

 Decision Time - PPC?
-Or Content Marketing?
+Or Inbound Marketing?

-Therefore, the best bang for your buck is to start building that trust.
+Therefore, the best bang for your buck is building that trust.
 Engage your customers and build that sense of trust within your industry.
 How?
 By creating high-quality, engaging, topical, and even inspiring content.

-Then maybe as your company begins to see the associated growth of clients who love you and tell all their friends about you, it will be time to consider using PPC to drive even more customer eyeballs to that storehouse of knowledge you’ve created.
+Then, as your company begins to see the associated growth of clients who love you and tell all their friends about you, it will be time to consider using PPC to drive even more customer eyeballs to that storehouse of knowledge you've created.

 Courtney